 Shawn's musical journey began at age eleven when his dad handed him a guitar and taught him a few chords.
 As he grew, so did his love for music.
 At fifteen, he joined a band, began writing music and playing original and cover songs at clubs and venues throughout New England.
 He studied jazz and classical music at Western Connecticut State University and earned a B.A. in Music Industry from the University of New Haven.
 After college Shawn formed several bands which eventually resulted in the formation of his current band, VulGarrity.
 The band has completed three nationwide tours, signed an artist development deal with MySpace Records and won first place in 95.5 WBRU's 2011 Rock Hunt.
 Shawn has shared the stage with The Prodigals, Ra, Robert DeLong, The Heavy, Ra Ra Riot and Electric Six.
 Shawn continues to record music and tour with his sister and VulGarrity bandmate Tracy.
 With the use of loop pedals, the two play guitar, bass, drums and keys simultaneously while singing, often switching instruments during their shows, creating a unique live music experience.
 While Shawn enjoys listening to and playing a wide variety of music, he is most inspired by all things rock.

 Christian Pearson studied Music Theory, Theology and Film at Evangel University from 2004 to 2009.
-Originally from the east coast, he was in the Springfield, Missouri music scene from 2009-2015, and has played in multiple bands including Call Me Beta, Skylines and Cityscapes, and Ships of Adamant.
+Originally from the east coast, he was in the Springfield, Missouri music scene from 2009-2015, and has played in multiple bands, including Call Me Beta, Skylines and Cityscapes, and Ships of Adamant.
 Now in North Carolina, Christian is a composer who uses full orchestra and guitar in a classical expression of progressive metal.
-He has been with School of Rock for four years and teaches guitar, bass, keys, vocals and drums, and directs multiple bands.
-He cites his greatest influences as Dream Theater, Liquid Tension Experiment, Devin Townsend, Haken, Ayreon, Opeth and Symphony X.
+He has been with School of Rock for many years and teaches guitar, bass, keys, vocals and drums, and directs multiple bands.
+He is our General Manager and Music Director at School of Rock Cornelius.
+He cites his greatest influences as Dream Theater, Haken, Devin Townsend, Ayreon, Opeth and Circus Maximus.

 Eric Williams General Manager